CreatorSiSo/lernsax-themes/README.md

 # lernsax-themes
-A library of CCS (and maybe JS) files to mainly improve the UI/UX of LernSax
+A library of CCS (and maybe JS) files to mainly improve the UI/UX of LernSax.de.